gonutz/tools/README.md

-           shows all the touched files of a specified commit (or the last one if you omit it) giturl     shows the URL of origin gitlist    show all files currently under source control
+           shows all the touched files of a specified commit (or the last one if you omit it) giturl     shows the URL of origin gitlist    show all files currently under source control cover      run all Go tests and display test coverage profile as HTML in browser. cover is currently only available on Windows.
 ```

 # Alias Commands for Go